charmed-kubernetes/kubernetes-docs/pages/k8s/cdk-addons.md

 charm as their DNS provider.
 The CoreDNS charm config allows you to change the cluster domain, the IP address or config file to forward unhandled queries to, add additional DNS servers, or even override the Corefile entirely.

-It is also possible to use `kube-dns` as the DNS provider, or turn off DNS altogether using the `dns-provider` [kubernetes-control-plane configuration][].

 ## Kubernetes Dashboard